 Once unmounted, you can safely remove the USB flash drive.
-If you encounter any issues, ensure the drive is properly connected, confirm the correct device name, and verify that your system supports the drive's file system type.
+If you encounter any issues, ensure the drive is properly connected, confirm the correct device name, and verify that your system supports the drive's file system type (common types include vfat, ext4, and exfat).